wesleygroen/ProjectComputationalScience/README.md

 FFmpeg*

-*can be downloaded at https://www.ffmpeg.org/ it doesn't have an installed and has to be manualy added to the PATH in the OS
+*can be downloaded at https://www.ffmpeg.org/ it doesn't have an installer and has to be manualy added to the PATH in the OS